fatash89/atom/doc/source/includes/sdk-introduction.md

 Using Redis Streams, the publisher is able to publish completely agnostic to any subscribers and/or their preferred subscription method.
 The subscribers can then choose to subscribe to all data in an event-driven fashion, poll at their desired frequency for the most recent value, or traverse the stream in large chunks, querying for all data since they last read.

 Each piece of data in a stream is called an "Entry".

+### References

+Data published in a stream
+is ephemeral, i.e. it is not permanently stored anywhere and when the stream reaches its maximum length the old data is pruned and no longer available.
+For streams which have large data entries (such as cameras), the data is perhaps only typically available for the last 5-10s.

+This is typically fine, but in a basic implementation if we wanted to say, take a picture from a stream and pass it as an argument to a series of 5 CV/ML commands we can't trust that the entry in the stream will continue to exist throughout the time in which we need it to.

+We solve this with a reference which converts an entry from a stream into a standard redis cached value which can either last until explicitly deleted/freed or can auto-expire.
+Using a lua script within redis this can easily be done on either the most recent entry in a stream or for any particular value that exists in the stream.
+The reference is created without the data ever leaving redis -- there are zero copies to/from the client performed -- which is beneficial in applications with large entries (such as for cameras).